 Outsourcing grants not only a faster start (you don’t have to spend time on recruitment, onboarding, and training) – an external team will also be highly organized.
 These management skills will improve development speed.

-That’s the big advantage of outsourcing to a software development company.
+That’s the big advantage of software development outsourcing.
 The team is flexible, you can scale it up or down, according to your project’s needs.
 If you want to speed things up, a new developer can supplement the team.

 The inconvenience of hiring and firing resulting from changing demand doesn’t exist.